FogSecurity/aws-default-encryption-tracker/README.md

 Contact info@fogsecurity.io for help and feedback.
 Please feel free to submit additions or feedback here as well.

 The following is a tracker for Encryption by Default (At Rest) for AWS Resources.
-We researched 47 types of resources across 39 AWS services including compute, database, storage, machine learning, management and governance.
+We researched 51 types of resources across 43 AWS services including compute, database, storage, AI and machine learning, management and governance.
 These include EC2, Sagemaker, DynamoDB, S3, Secrets Manager, CloudWatch, RDS, and more.

 Not all AWS Resources are default encrypted at rest.